Who Is This Credit Card Best For?

-American Express earns consistently high marks with customers.
-In a J.D.
-Power 2019 survey of credit card satisfaction, the company came in second place, ranking well on all fronts, including the ease of reaching customer service.
 If you’re logged into your online account, you can chat with the company live, or you can call in 24/7.
 Like many credit card companies, American Express also offers its own credit score monitoring service that provides you with a fresh VantageScore update every week, although this is also available to non-Amex customers.

 In addition, American Express has a number of convenient online features for business owners.
 The American Express Business app gives you a centralized place for you and your employees to upload and categorize receipts, and you can even set reminders to upload receipts for purchases that exceed certain amounts.
 Plus, you can designate a business partner as an account manager, get year-end transaction summaries, and set account alerts to monitor employee spending.